BibleGet-I-O/BibleGet-Google-Docs-Addin/README.md

 The BibleGet I/O service is allows developers to submit complex queries for Scripture Quotations and receive in return structured data in various formats, the default being JSON.
 There are published online Bibles, but not services that give structured data responses; or if there are a few such services, they do not however accept complex queries.
 BibleGet I/O service wishes to provide such functionality.

 The BibleGet I/O service (https://www.bibleget.io) supports multiple versions of the Bible.
+Currently the following Bible versions are supported:
-It currently has the Italian version “CEI 2008” as can be found at http://www.bibbiaedu.it, the Italian “Luzzi / Riveduta” version, and the Latin version “Nova Vulgata Bibliorum Sacrorum Editio”.
+* **CEI 2008** (italian) as can be found at http://www.bibbiaedu.it
+* **LUZZI** (italian), the “Luzzi / Riveduta” version
+* **NVBSE** (latin) the Latin version “Nova Vulgata Bibliorum Sacrorum Editio” as can be found at http://www.vatican.va/archive/bible/nova_vulgata/documents/nova-vulgata_index_lt.html
+* **NABRE** (english) the Catholic edition of the USCCB as can be found at http://www.usccb.org/bible/books-of-the-bible/index.cfm

 A Google Docs add-on is the perfect example for a utilization of this service.
 The “BibleGet I/O” add-on let’s you insert Bible quotes into your document using standard Bible citation queries.